galaxyproject/admin-training/sessions/03-production-basics/ex2-postgres.md

 ## Section 4 - Start Galaxy

-If you're already running Galaxy, hit `CTRL+C` to stop it (or `sudo -Hu galaxy galaxy --stop-daemon` if running as a daemon) , then start it again with `sudo -Hu galaxy galaxy`.
-It will first fetch the `psycopg2` wheel, which is the python PostgreSQL library, and then proceed to populate the database as it did the first time with SQLite.
+If you are already running Galaxy, hit `Ctrl+C` to stop it (or `sudo -Hu galaxy galaxy --stop-daemon` if running as a daemon), then start it again with `sudo -Hu galaxy galaxy`.
+It will first fetch the `psycopg2` wheel (the Python PostgreSQL library), then proceed to populate the database from scratch as it did the first time with SQLite.

 ```console
 $ sh run.sh